University offers students $75 to avoid spring break travel

 DAVIS, Calif. -- The University of California, Davis is offering students $75 to be used for “staycations” to encourage them to avoid nonessential travel during spring break.

 Students who choose to stay home during the March 22-26 break will get the money in gift cards.
-Students' response has been “awesome,” the university said in statement.
+Student response has been “awesome,” the university said in statement.

 “The idea behind this was to provide a positive incentive for students to follow public health guidance,” Sheri Atkinson, associate vice chancellor for student affairs, told the Los Angeles Times.